ShangShungFoundation/1st_merigar_hackathon/README.md

 ---
 ## Welcome to 1st Merigar Hackathon

-Thank You for your submission to Merigar Hackathon Great to have you onboard!! :)
+Thank You for your submission to Merigar Hackathon.
+Great to have you onboard!! :)

 For sure your help will be appreciated.